Cydhra/coraxlib/docs/pll_utree_t.md

   index is on the "tree node" level, not on the `pll_unode_t` level.
 - `clv_index`: Index of the CLVs to use when calculating a likelihood
 - `scaler_index`: Index into the scaler array to represent the CLV scaler
-- `pmatrix_index`: index into the array of pmatrices.
-These pmatrices need to be computed based on the length of the branch
+- `pmatrix_index`: index into the array of probability matrices.
+These probability matrices need to be computed based on the length of the branch
-- `next`, `back`: See the explaination in the concepts section.
+- `next`, `back`: See the explanation in the concepts section.
 - `data`: An extra pointer to store "user data".
-In practice, this can be used for any task, but exisiting functions might also use it, so be careful.
+In practice, this can be used for any task, but existing functions might also use it, so be careful.

 Notable Functions